-Earlier today I read an interesting article speculating about the code quality at Facebook.
+Earlier today, I read an interesting article speculating about the code quality of Facebook.
 There is also a Reddit thread discussing the article with some insights from current and former Facebook employees.

-Most of the comments agree with the conclusions of the article and I myself know the pains of working with bad code all too well.
-But still there was one comment from ”barry” against the popular opinion which I also can’t disagree with.
+Most of the comments agree with the article’s conclusions, and I myself know the pain of working with bad code all too well.
+But still, there was one comment from ”barry” against the popular opinion, which I also can’t disagree with.

 “And yet Facebook has more active users at any given moment than any other site in the world.
 How many startups run by functional programming snobs succeed vs the move fast and break things cohort?
 Perhaps perfection is an unrealistic and distracting target as the future is uncertain, hard to predict and is therefore the enemy of good.”